Trial Lawyers for Defective IVC Filters

 - Bard G2 Express filter

-Early on, serious problems were reported.
+It did not take long for serious issues to arise with these filters.
 In 2010, the Food and Drug Administration (FDA) issued a warning about the dangers of Bard filters.
-One of the main problems with the devices was the tendency of the filter legs to break off and enter the body.
-A multitude of serious complications are possible:
+According to the FDA, the filter legs had a tendency to break off the device and enter the body.
+This could create a whole host of medical emergencies, including:

 - Lung punctures